Efficient Reporting, Analysis, and Planning at Flughafen Berlin Brandenburg

 - seamlessly jump from report to analysis; providing enhanced ability to view detailed information, including drill-through options at SAP document-level

 As the company wanted to keep SAP BW as the leading system, the availability of the Theobald connector was another important factor for Board.
-The data can be imported directly from SAP into Board via BW queries and hierarchies, while processed data can also be reimported from Board to SAP.
+The data can be imported directly from SAP into Board via BW queries and hierarchies.
 With clear data sources and data hierarchies, it is very easy to link to SAP data via the Theobald connector.
 Further data, e.g. from Project Planning and Finance, will also be integrated via CSV import on the Board platform in addition to the data from SAP.

 The Board implementation project team consisted of employees of Board and AIOS – who, as a Board implementation partner, brought in its expertise from multiple projects – as well as a technical and a specialist employee from the FBB side.
 Additional professional staff were brought in where necessary, e.g. for HR.
 The team started work in August 2019, With the concept phase running until the end of October 2019, followed by the implementation phase right up to February 2020.
 After testing and fine-tuning, the project went into operation on-time and in-budget and is updated on a roll-out basis.